3nth/qualpy/README.md

 #### list

-list all surveys
+list all your surveys

 	qualpy list

 #### download

-downloads the results in csv format for all active surveys
+downloads your survey and panel results in csv format

+###### download all active surveys

-    qualpy download --out PATH/TO/DOWNLOAD/DIR
+    qualpy download --survey all --out PATH/TO/DOWNLOAD/DIR

-you'll get a file per survey
+###### download a particular survey

+	qualpy download --survey SV_a3Ad245ADdaf --out PATH/TO/DOWNLOAD/DIR

+###### download all panels

+	qualpy download --panel all --out PATH/TO/DOWNLOAD/DIR

 #### document

-generates an html document describing the surveys (tables) and questions (columns)
+generates an html data dictionary of your surveys (tables) and questions (columns)

     qualpy document --out PATH/TO/DOC.html

-you'll get a really simple single page html file with the basic details